Analysis

 • Christiania: The famous open cannabis market has been significantly disrupted by police enforcement since 2023–2024.

-• Medical cannabis: Denmark’s medical cannabis pilot allows licensed pharmacies to dispense cannabis-based medicines for qualifying conditions.
+• Medical cannabis: Denmark’s medical cannabis scheme — a pilot made permanent as of January 1, 2025 — allows licensed pharmacies to dispense cannabis-based medicines for qualifying conditions.

-• CBD in Denmark: Hemp-derived CBD follows EU rules — ≤ 0.20% THC for cultivation, novel food authorization applies to CBD food supplements.
+• CBD in Denmark: Hemp-derived CBD follows EU rules — ≤ 0.30% THC for cultivation (the EU raised the limit from 0.2% in 2023), and novel food authorization applies to CBD food supplements.

 Sweden has one of the strictest cannabis policies in Europe.
 Cannabis is fully illegal — no decriminalization, zero-tolerance enforcement.
-CBD: hemp products with ≤ 0.20% THC are technically legal if classified as cosmetics or non-food items.
-Ingestible CBD products face significant barriers.
+CBD: finished consumer products must contain no THC at all — Sweden’s Supreme Court ruled in 2019 that CBD oil containing any THC is a narcotic.
+Zero-THC CBD may be sold as cosmetics or non-food items, while ingestible CBD products face significant barriers.

 Cannabis is illegal for recreational use.
-Norway’s parliament rejected a decriminalization proposal in 2021; the debate continues in 2025.
+Norway’s parliament rejected a decriminalization proposal in 2021; the debate has continued through 2026.
 CBD products are regulated as medicines if they make health claims — creating a very restrictive consumer CBD market.

 • Switzerland: CBD legal (≤ 1.0% THC), adult-use pilot underway, recreational prohibited, small amounts decriminalized

-• Denmark: CBD legal (EU standard), medical program active, recreational illegal, Christiania gray zone
+• Denmark: CBD legal (EU standard), medical program permanent since January 2025, recreational illegal, Christiania gray zone

-• Sweden: CBD very restricted, recreational illegal, no decriminalization
+• Sweden: CBD very restricted (zero-THC products only), recreational illegal, no decriminalization

 • Norway: CBD treated as medicine if health claims made, limited medical access, recreational illegal, decriminalization rejected